-How laser tattoo removal works?
+How does laser tattoo removal work?
 Firstly, let’s take a step back and understand how tattoos work.
 The tattoo pigment is placed in the Dermis.
 This is the deeper layers of the skin.
 The ink particles are quite large.
 And cannot be absorbed by the body here.
 This is why the ink is permanent.
 And visible.

 Tattoo laser removal works by directing the laser light onto the tattoo.
 The laser is set to the correct wavelength depending on the ink colour.
 Black ink or darker ink is the easiest to remove or fade.

 Why?
 Because these colours absorb all wavelengths of light.
 If you think about the colour spectrum, black absorbs the laser light.
 Whereas white retracts the laser light.
 And then reds warmer tones can take longer than black ink.
 Lastly, blues, and greens can take a little longer.

 The tattoo ink absorbs the laser light, and the ink particles are shattered into tiny little particle

 The shattered ink is then eliminated through the lymphatic system.
 This is the body’s natural cleansing system.
 Every tattoo is different, and so is every individual.
 The number of treatments needed is determined by a few factors.